SamEpp/WTBF/index.md

 ## Authors
 ### Team interWEBS:
+<a href="https://github.com/graceyw">Gracey Wilson</a><br>
-<a href="https://github.com/graceyw">Gracey Wilson</a><br>: Gracey is a first-year student at Olin College of Engineering.
+Gracey is a first-year student at Olin College of Engineering.
 Software Design is the first programming class she's ever taken and she's excited to continue exploring her newfound skills!

+<a href="https://github.com/samEpp">Sam Eppinger</a><br>
-<a href="https://github.com/samEpp">Sam Eppinger</a><br>: Sam is a first-year student at Olin College of Engineering
+Sam is a first-year student at Olin College of Engineering

+<a href="https://github.com/srbarden">Sarah Barden</a><br>
-<a href="https://github.com/srbarden">Sarah Barden</a><br>: Sarah is a 4+1 student from Wellesley College who is simoultaneously working towards two bachelor's degrees: one in mathematics from Wellesley and one in engineering from Olin.
+Sarah is a 4+1 student from Wellesley College who is simoultaneously working towards two bachelor's degrees: one in mathematics from Wellesley and one in engineering from Olin.

+<a href="https://github.com/rowansharman">Rowan Sharman</a><br>
-<a href="https://github.com/rowansharman">Rowan Sharman</a><br>: Rowan is a first-year student at Olin College of Engineering
+Rowan is a first-year student at Olin College of Engineering

-Please see the Project Evolution page for more information on our personal learning goals!
+### Please see the Project Evolution page for more information on our personal learning goals for this project!